The Selection Committee meets every year to select Canada’s CFO of the Year™ Award winner, evaluating their contributions on six award criteria.

 Mr. Waterman is a Corporate Director, currently serving on the Boards of Encana Corp., Irving Oil Limited and Prairie Storm Energy Corp.

 Bruce retired in January 2013 from Nutrien Ltd. (formerly Agrium Inc.) as Executive Vice President, having held senior roles as Chief Financial Officer, as well as in business development and strategy since April 2000.
 Prior to Talisman, Mr. Waterman spent 15 years (1981 to 1996) at Amoco Corporation, including Dome Petroleum Limited, a predecessor company.
 At Amoco (a global chemical, oil and gas company which merged with British Petroleum in 1998), his roles included various positions in finance, accounting and business development.

-Mr. Waterman holds a Bachelors of Commerce from Queen’s University and an ICD.D.
-He is a Chartered Accountant and a Fellow of the Institute of Chartered Accountants.
-He was named Canada’s CFO of the Year™ in 2008.
-He also serves on the Advisory Board of FEI Canada’s CFO leadership Beyond Finance Program.
+Bruce holds a Bachelor of Commerce (Honours) from Queen’s University, and is a Chartered Accountant.
+He was chosen as Canada’s CFO of the Year TM in 2008, and named a Fellow of the Institute of Chartered Accountants of Alberta in 2011.
+He is past Chair and a member of the Selection Committee of Canada’s CFO of the Year™ Award, and is a member of the Advisory Board of FEI Canada’s CFO Leadership Beyond Finance Program.